Locations

 Most EAs include an Azure monetary commitment (a pre-paid amount or forecasted spend over the term).
 Analyze your actual Azure consumption vs. committed spend in the current term.

 If you consistently under-use your commitment (leaving money on the table), consider reducing the committed amount in the renewal so you only pay for what you need.
-Conversely, if your Azure usage grew beyond the commitment and you paid a lot in overage, negotiate a higher base commitment with a volume discount for the new term.
+Conversely, if your Azure usage exceeds the commitment and you incur significant overage charges, consider negotiating a higher base commitment with a volume discount for the new term.

 Considerations:

 Review Azure Cost Management reports for the last 6-12 months to identify usage trends.
-Break it down by service (VMs, storage, databases, etc.) to see where most spending is and forecast how those might change (e.g., new projects, decommissioning of data centers, etc.).
+Break down spending by service (VMs, storage, databases, etc.) to identify where the majority of spending occurs and forecast how those expenses might change (e.g., new projects, decommissioning of data centers, etc.).

 If you anticipate migrating major workloads to Azure (e.g., moving on-prem servers or adopting Azure SQL), factor that in – it could justify a bigger commitment, and you should negotiate corresponding discounts.